EmilyCheoh/notes/lec17/README.md

   This property is also important for security in hash tables; we'll return to it later in the lecture.

-- **avalance**: we want inputs that are only a little bit different to hash to completely different outputs.
+- **avalanche**: we want inputs that are only a little bit different to hash to completely different outputs.
 The issue here is that the keys in any given hash table are usually not very random (think of a hash table that stores URLs or stores English text, etc) and so we want little changes in the input to correspond to large changes in the output.

-## Avalanche
+### Avalanche

 Avalanche is an interesting one to measure.
-Right now, we have hashing functions that produces 64 bits, but let's simplify that a little bit and look at some hashing functions that operate only on 4 bits and let's look at the "add1" function.
+Right now, we have hash functions that produces 64 bits, but let's simplify that a little bit and look at some hash functions that operate only on 4 bits and let's look at the ``add1'' function.
 This function is NOT one-way.
-But okay, on a 4 bit hashing function, a table lookup will go the other way so there aren't really any one way functions, so let's ignore that one for now.
+But okay, on a 4 bit hash function, a table lookup will go the other way so there aren't really any one way functions, so let's ignore that one for now.
 It is bijective, so the first point is satisfied.
 How about avalanche?

-The way we measure avalance is to say: if I perturb one bit of the input, how many bits flip in the output?
+The way we measure avalanche is to say: If I perturb one bit of the input, how many bits flip in the output?
 As we want that to, for the most part, be half of the available bits.